 Fine Motor Activities

 - Stickers- Time to break out that Dollar Store stash!
-Consider having your kids make cards for family or friends, or just let them freestyle.
+Have your kids make cards for family or friends, or just let them freestyle.

 - Printable Sticker Pages– We needed a way to keep our kids’ little hands busy, so we developed this printable fine motor skills pack, focused on helping kids add little stickers to pages for BIG printable fun.